Title I Q and A

 What is Title I?

 Title I is a Federal Act that provides funds to school districts.
 The funds are used to develop programs to help support students at risk of school failure.

 How is the money distributed?

 The amount of money a district receives is based on the percentage of students eligible for free and reduced lunch.

 Can the money be used only for students who are economically disadvantaged?

 No. In fact, Title I does not receive the names of those families.
-Title I programs serve those who are educationally at risk (children with reading, writing, and/or math deficiencies, and young children who have the potential for school problems).
+Title I programs serve those who are educationally at risk according to district screening.

 What are the Title I programs at ELANCO?

 - Start Right is a kindergarten and first grade program.
-It provides in-class support to eligible children.
+Staff provide in-class support and intervention in Reading and Math to eligible children